-Cushing syndrome caused by Cushing’s disease (pituitary tumors) can interfere with the production of other hormones.
+Cushing’s syndrome due to pituitary tumors can interfere with the production of other hormones.

 The sooner you begin treatment, the better the expected outcome.
-It is important to note that your individual prognosis depends on the specific cause and treatment you receive.
+It’s important to note that your individual outlook depends on the specific cause and treatment you receive.

-It may take a long time to feel well again.
+It may take a long time for your symptoms to improve.
 Be sure to ask your doctor for healthy dietary guidelines, keep follow-up appointments, and increase your activity level slowly.

-Support groups can help people cope with Cushing syndrome.
-Your local hospital or doctor can provide you with information on groups that meet in your area.
+Support groups can help people cope with Cushing’s syndrome.
+Your local hospital or doctor can provide you with information about groups that meet in your area.